ffrankies/RNN-Research-Journal/README.md

     small datasets, annealing the learning rate (or annealing the learning rate too soon) leads to microscopic changes to the loss during gradient descent.

+### Feb 12 2017

+*   Added option to not anneal grurnn's learning rate.
+*   Started a new GRU-RNN test.
+*   Completed the RMSprop RNN, ran tests, still getting losses of NaN after first training, and NanGuardMode is finding Big numbers.
+*   Added functions and parameters to examine where the NaNs might be generated, and everything looks to be fine.
+The gradients all look to be
+    < 1, the RMSprop updates for the bias get as high as 5.6, but everything
+    else appears to be < 1 as well.
+*   Named as many functions as I could, the function that appears the most in the error message is forward_propagate, but after catching the error, forward_propagate works fine.
+The other function appears to CrossentropyCategorical1HotGrad, which is an internal function, and I'm not entirely sure where it's called because of how Theano works.

 ---

 <a name="resources"/>